 - Quick-release buckles.

 - A few customers experienced sizing issues.
-One customer said that the medium fits small for his dog.
+One customer said that the medium fit was too small for his dog.

 Are Dog Life Jackets Just for Boat Trips?